forselli-stratio/grafana-reporter-stratio/README.md

 You need to set the Grafana hostport to 3000(or what you want, but consider Grafana reporter connects to the port where the host exposes the container where Grafana runs)

+Also, the email adress from which mail is sent needs to have two factor authentication, and you need to create an application password.

 You have to specify some vars to make it work:

 | Variable | Definition |